pablodcruz/Mexico250210/review-notes/week6-devops/study-guide.md

 | **Use Cases**          | Microservices, CI/CD pipelines      | Legacy applications, full-stack apps|

 ---

+## 🟣 **Extra Need to know for DevOps:
+  ### Maven Build Life Cycle
+ - **validate** - validate the project is correct and all necessary information is available
+ - **compile** - compile the source code of the project
+ - **test** - test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed
+ - **package** - take the compiled code and package it in its distributable format, such as a JAR.
+ - **verify** - run any checks on results of integration tests to ensure quality criteria are met
+ - **install** - install the package into the local repository, for use as a dependency in other projects locally
+ - **deploy** - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+### SonarLint
+  **Description:**
+  SonarLint is a real-time static code analysis tool integrated into IDEs, providing immediate feedback on code quality issues.

+  **Key Points:**
+  - Provides **real-time feedback** on code quality as you type.
+  - Detects common issues: **bugs, vulnerabilities, and code smells**.
+  - Integrates seamlessly with popular IDEs (IntelliJ, Eclipse, VS Code, Visual Studio).
+  - Helps enforce consistent coding standards.
+  - Lightweight and fast; no external server required.
+  - Enhances developer productivity by catching problems early.
+  - Supports multiple languages, including Java, JavaScript, Python, C#, and more.

+  ---

+### SonarCloud
+  **Description:**
+  SonarCloud is a cloud-based code quality management tool, providing continuous inspection and analysis for code hosted in repositories.

+  **Key Points:**
+  - **Cloud-based service** for continuous code quality monitoring.
+  - Integrates directly with cloud-based platforms (GitHub, GitLab, Azure DevOps, Bitbucket).
+  - Provides detailed code quality metrics and dashboards.
+  - Identifies critical issues: **bugs, vulnerabilities, security hotspots, and technical debt**.
+  - Facilitates automated code reviews with actionable insights.
+  - Supports a wide variety of programming languages and technologies.
+  - Enables collaboration through code-quality gates and pull-request analysis.
+  - Ideal for teams practicing **Continuous Integration/Continuous Deployment (CI/CD)**.

 ## 🔴 **4.
 Messaging Systems and Event-Driven Architecture**